cblop/clojure-dojo-1/talk.md

 ---

+# CLJS Steps

+- Leiningen
+- cljsbuild
+- Light Table (or your favourite editor)

+---

 # Challenges

 - Change the colours of the ball and blocks
 - Change the ball to something else
 - Make the ball (or whatever) shoot lasers
 - ...etc

+---

+# Learning exercises

+Go to [4clojure.com](https://www.4clojure.com) to learn some Clojure!

 ---
 class: center, middle, inverse